 New regulations regarding borrowing limits under the Direct Loan program for borrowers who do not meet the legacy requirements are effective July 1, 2026, which include the following adjustments:

-- New lifetime loan limits replace the revolving aggregate borrowing limits; repayment of the loan does not restore access under the new caps
+Repayment, refund, discharge, or cancellation of the loan after disbursement does not restore access under the new caps

-- Direct Parent PLUS Loan is limited to $20,000 per student per academic year, with a maximum of $65,000 lifetime limit per student, and this loan is not subject to the less than full-time proration
+Direct Parent PLUS Loan is limited to $20,000 per student per academic year, with a maximum of $65,000 lifetime limit per student, regardless of the parent who borrows, and this loan is not subject to the less-than-full-time proration.

 Comparison of Key Changes to Federal Student Loans Effective July 1, 2026